dberry37388/laravel5-alerts/readme.md

 $errors = Alerts::whereType('errors')->whereInContainer('pnotify');
 ```

 You can also retrieve all alerts that are **not** of a specific type.
+You can pass either a string or an array here.

 ```
 $errors = Alerts::notError('errors');